MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/restrictstatement.md

 ---
 title: Restrict statement - Azure Data Explorer
-description: Learn how to use the restrict statement to limit tabular views that are visible to following query statements. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021
+description: Learn how to use the restrict statement to limit tabular views that are visible to subsequent query statements. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021